Home pages can be tricky things to write. There seems to be so much riding on your home page, and you want to make sure you get it ‘right’.

 You’ll notice too that this is all above the fold (visible as soon as you arrive on the page without any need to scroll further down).

-I'm a big believer in putting your key benefit or value proposition right up there as the first thing visitors see.
+I’m a big believer in putting your key benefit, value proposition or way you make life better right up there as the first thing visitors see.

 If you can clearly communicate what your site is all about, and why it is better than the other similar sites, and get it all in above the fold … you’ll be off to a cracking start.